Fly Fishing Regions

 Nelson & Marlborough

-Locally referred to as “Top of the South” offering an abandon variety of rivers and the underlying geology reflects a wonderful diversity in the waters.
+Locally referred to as “Top of the South” offering an abundant variety of rivers and the underlying geology reflects a wonderful diversity in the waters.
 From the smallest streams to the large braided rivers like the Wairau River, into the amazing wilderness of different rivers that flow through Kahurangi National Park & Nelson Lakes National Park… you will understand why this region has a very good reputation as one of the best brown trout sighted fisheries.

 Sparsely populated region with impressive beautiful views around every river bend, giving the angler a multitude of fishing options.
 Unspoiled bush, national parks and a multitude of rivers & some lakes to choose from makes this region every minute worth to explore.